SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 > The `requirement_multiplier` adjusts the threshold for required previous arbitrages:
 >
 > - 1 with reliable pricing data
 > - 2 otherwise.
-This allows for more stringent classification when we have don't have reliable pricing data.
+This allows for more stringent classification when we don't have reliable pricing data.